 Final Step of Aeration

 The soil cores in which the aerator pulls out of your lawn can either be left where they fall to decompose back into the lawn, or they can be raked into a pile and added to your compost.
-Thoroughly sprinkle sand or compost over the lawn to fill in the holes that the aerator has created.
 Lastly, apply grass seed and fertilize your lawn.

 As one can easily see, aerating a lawn is somewhat complex and labor-intensive.
 If you would like assistance in aerating your lawn, Urban Eden Landscaping would love to help!
-Contact us today for a free estimate!
+Contact us today or fill out a free estimate form online.